nem6ishi/beer_info/README.md

    - **Gemini Enrichment**: After scraping + 4x daily (0:00, 6:00, 12:00, 18:00 JST)
    - **Untappd Enrichment**: After Gemini enrichment + 2x daily (0:30, 12:30 JST)

-You can also trigger workflows manually from the Actions tab.

 ## 🛠️ Development

 ### Local CLI (for testing)